Documentary tries to prove existence of dead Lincoln photo

 It was an ambrotype, a process where a photo is created by using a glass negative on a dark background.
 That alone has led some experts to doubt the picture’s authenticity, since ambrotypes were largely out of style by the mid-1860s.

-It was kept secret because Lincoln’s powerful secretary of war, Henry Stanton, was strongly opposed to any images of the dead president.
+It was kept secret because Lincoln’s powerful secretary of war, Edwin Stanton, was strongly opposed to any images of the dead president.
 Only one fuzzy photo is known to exist, taken from a distance when Lincoln’s body was lying in state in New York, Holzer said.

 The photo was quietly given to the descendants of Nancy Hanks, Lincoln’s mother, in Illinois (actor Tom Hanks is a distant cousin), and in the 1980s was in the possession of Margaret Hanks, a second cousin once removed of the former president.
 Before she died in 1986, she sold a collection of artifacts to Larry Davis, an auctioneer and Civil War buff from Quincy, Illinois.